tomsquest/tomsquest.github.io/_posts/2011-10-06-review-play-framework-cookbook.md

 The author, Alexander Reelsen, has done a very good work.

 I learnt a lot, even as a beginner on the framework.
 Many of my questions were answered.
-The main benefit of the book is to complete the online documentation and going further on many topics.
+The main benefit of the book is to complete the online documentation and go further on many topics.
-I really liked the given explanations, the additionnal references and that the framework's code was referenced (in the form: "See this class for more info").
+I really liked the given explanations, the additional references and that the framework's code was referenced (in the form: "See this class for more info").

-What's missing ?
+What's missing?
 Maybe a Scala chapter, but as the author wrote:

-"When I started writing this book, my Scala knowledge was far from competitive (and still is in many areas)".
+> When I started writing this book, my Scala knowledge was far from competitive (and still is in many areas).

 ## Links